Mental health

 Bipolar and addiction

-The highs and lows of bipolar disorder can take a huge toll on emotional and mental health.
-Substance use may seem like a way to stabilise emotions, but addiction can amplify the challenges.
+The highs and lows of bipolar disorder can deeply impact mental and emotional health.
+Substance use may seem like a way to stabilize extreme emotions temporarily, but addiction often intensifies these challenges, creating cycles that can be harder to manage.
+Effective treatment is essential for recovery.

 Borderline personality disorder and addiction